 Variations To Try

-- Tomato-Free โ Skip the tomatoes and add a little more broth for a less tangy flavor.
+- Tomato-free: Skip the tomatoes and add a little more broth for a less tangy, smokier flavor.

 How to Store Leftovers

-Store leftover Creole Rice in an airtight container in the fridge for up to 3 days.
-Reheat it in the microwave or on the stovetop with a splash of broth to keep it moist.
+Store leftover Creole rice in an airtight container in the fridge for up to 3 days.
+Reheat in the microwave or on the stovetop with a small splash of broth or water to loosen it up and keep it from drying out.

 Recipe FAQs

 Yes.
-Theyโre close cousins.
-Creole seasoning is often a little more herby (think oregano/thyme), while Cajun seasoning tends to be smokier/spicier.
-Use either, just start with less if your blend is salty, then adjust.
+Creole seasoning is usually a little more herby, while Cajun seasoning tends to be smokier and spicier.
+Either one works here, just taste as you go if your blend is salty.

 Easy Creole Rice